glotzerlab/gsd/doc/schema-hoomd.rst

     Store the type id of each particle.
 All id's must be less than *NT*.
 A particle with type *id* has a type name matching the corresponding row in :chunk:`particles/types`.

+.. chunk:: particles/type_shapes

+    :Type: int8
+    :Size: NTxM
+    :Default: *empty*
+    :Units: UTF-8

+    Store a per-type shape definition for visualization.
+A dictionary is stored for each of the *NT* types, corresponding to a shape for visualization of that type. *M* must be large enough to accommodate the shape definition as a null-terminated UTF-8 JSON-encoded string.
+See: :ref:`shapes` for examples.

 .. chunk:: particles/mass